French Weather and Climate

 Mediterranean Climate

-This can be found on the south coast of France and is popular with holidaymakers looking for some summer sun.
-This area benefits from warmer climates thanks to Occitanie bordering Spain to the west and along the Riviera and Monaco along the Italian border to the east.
+This can be found on the south coast of France and is popular with holidaymakers seeking summer sun.
+This area benefits from warmer climates, thanks to Occitanie, which borders Spain to the west, and along the Riviera and Monaco along the Italian border to the east.
 The Mediterranean coast is known for its long, hot summers and milder-than-average winters.

 Oceanic Climate